Do standards keep testers in the kindergarten?

 Too often sceptics are marginalised.
 The presumption is that standards are good and beneficial.
 Those who are opposed to them appear suspect, even unprofessional.

-I believe that although the content of standards for software development and testing has great value, I do not believe that they should be regarded as "standards".
+I believe that although the content of standards for software development and testing can be valuable, especially within individual organisations, I do not believe that they should be regarded as generic "standards" for the whole profession.
 Turning useful guidelines into standards suggests that they should be mandatory.

 My particular concern is that the IEEE 829 "Standard for Software and System Test Documentation", and the many document templates derived from it, encourage a safety first approach to documentation, with testers documenting plans and scripts in slavish detail.